 Some of these genealogies go back to before the Fall of Rome and have been confirmed by modern DNA analysis.
 The research was completed under the direction of Jerry Kelly, one of the Institute's Instructors in Irish Gaelic and Gaelic Culture.
 There is no other seminar like this in North America.

-The Molloy Irish Studies Institute’s 12-week Fall program, including its Ancient Irish Genealogy seminar and its certificate program in Irish Language & Gaelic Culture, will begin on Saturday, September 14, 2013.
+The Molloy Irish Studies Institute’s 12-week Fall program, including its Ancient Irish Genealogy seminar and its certificate program in Irish Language & Gaelic Culture.
 Irish Language & Gaelic Culture classes cost $160 and the Ancient Irish Genealogy seminar costs $240.
 Various discounts apply including the Institute’s two-for-one program.
 Registration in the Ancient Irish Genealogy research seminar is limited to 14 participants on a first-come, first-serve basis.
 Molloy’s Irish Language & Gaelic Culture classes are open to both school-age children and adults.
 Children are especially welcome and receive a 25% discount.

 For detail and registration, see www.irishtribes.com/molloy.html and contact Cathy Muscente at 516-323-4710516-323-4710.

 Don't have an account yet?
 Register now !